sirech/homepage2/src/pages/articles/2018-09-10-recording-apis-with-wiremock/index.md

 Following the [Testing Pyramid](https://martinfowler.com/bliki/TestPyramid.html), we want to have most of our tests at the lowest possible level.
 Unit tests should not be doing network requests.
 On the other hand, if we use mocks, they should be close to the source, ideally based on actual requests.

 If we have these mocks already, why not use them for our local development?
-I want my app to boot app and quickly show something, agian without the need to connect to the outside.
+I want my app to boot and quickly show something, agian without the need to connect to the outside.

 And, I want automation.
 Editing `.json` files by hand is a recipe for errors and outdated data.
 I want to avoid friction.